inigozubeldia/szifi/README.md

 ## SZiFi, the Sunyaev-Zeldovich iterative Finder

-SZiFi (pronounced "sci-fi") is a Python implementation of the iterative multi-frequency matched filter (iMMF) galaxy cluster finding method, described in detail in [Zubeldia et al. (2023a)](https://ui.adsabs.harvard.edu/abs/2023MNRAS.522.4766Z/abstract) and [Zubeldia et al., 2023b](https://ui.adsabs.harvard.edu/abs/2023MNRAS.522.5123Z/abstract).
+SZiFi (pronounced "sci-fi") is a Python implementation of the iterative multi-frequency matched filter (iMMF) galaxy cluster finding method, described in detail in [Zubeldia et al. (2023a)](https://ui.adsabs.harvard.edu/abs/2023MNRAS.522.4766Z/abstract) and [Zubeldia et al. (2023b)](https://ui.adsabs.harvard.edu/abs/2023MNRAS.522.5123Z/abstract).
 It can be used to detect galaxy clusters in milimetre-wavelength intensity maps through their thermal Sunyaev-Zeldovich (tSZ) signal, as well as to detect point sources.
 If you use SZiFi in your work, please cite both papers.

 Some SZiFi's key features include: